 Step 4 — Check to ensure that the Petroleum Products Pipelines layer is selected.
 If you are authoring a new map, this step won’t be necessary and the layer should already be selected.
 If you are adding the layer to an existing map, click the layer to select it.
 The selected layer displays a blue highlight bar on the left.

-Step 5 — In the properties panel on the right, click Filter.
+Step 5 — On the Settings (light) toolbar on the right, click Filter.

 Step 6 — Click Add expression to add a new filter.